dojo/docs/quickstart/data/usingdatastores/lazyloading.rst

   var store = new dojo.data.ItemFileReadStore({url: "countries.json"});

-  //Load completed function for walking across the attributes and child items of the
+  // Load completed function for walking across the attributes and child items of the
-  //located items.
+  // located items.
   var gotContinents = function(items, request){
-    //Cycle over all the matches.
+    // Cycle over all the matches.
     for(var i = 0; i < items.length; i++){
       var item = items[i];

-      //Cycle over all the attributes.
+      // Cycle over all the attributes.
       var attributes = store.getAttributes(item);
       for (var j = 0; j < attributes.length; j++){
-        //Assume all attributes are multi-valued and loop over the values ... var values = store.getValues(item, attributes[j]);
+        // Assume all attributes are multi-valued and loop over the values ... var values = store.getValues(item, attributes[j]);
         for(var k = 0; k < values.length; k++){
           var value = values[k];

           if(store.isItem(value)){
-            //Test to see if the items data is fully loaded or needs to be demand-loaded in (the item in question is just a stub). if(store.isItemLoaded(value)){
+            // Test to see if the items data is fully loaded or needs to be demand-loaded in (the item in question is just a stub). if(store.isItemLoaded(value)){
               console.log("Located a child item with label: [" + store.getLabel(value) + "]");
             }else{
-              //Asynchronously load in the child item using the stub data to get the real data. var lazyLoadComplete = function(item){
+              // Asynchronously load in the child item using the stub data to get the real data. var lazyLoadComplete = function(item){
                 console.log("Lazy-Load of item complete.
 Located child item with label: [" + store.getLabel(item) + "]");
               }